rackerlabs/rackspace-how-to/content/cloud-images/identifying-rackspace-standard-images.md

 ### Support implications

-For information on the support implications of the differences between standard and non-standard images, see [Rackspace Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images).
+For information on the support implications of the differences between standard and non-standard images, see [Rackspace standard and non-standard images](/how-to/rackspace-standard-and-non-standard-images).